nystrom/rivo/docs/design.md

 - by invoking an overloaded function (creating a stream of the results)
 - by evaluating a formula in a `for`, `let`, or `var` expression, producing a stream results

 A stream may be empty.
 This often indicates an error.
+The nil value `!` is the empty stream.
-The stream of Typically they are evaluated in the
+The stream `_` is the infinite stream of all values.

 ### Tagged records

 Records are tagged.
 Fields of a record may be `let`, `var`, or `fun`.
 Records are created by invoking the constructor of a `data` definition, providing values of the fields.

 ## Terms